 This is a beautiful but extremely challenging run featuring spectacular geography, historical trails, contrasting landscapes and incredible views.
 The first half courses through desert washes, canyons and mountain valleys including a brief section where runners must climb over some dry rock waterfalls.
 Ascending out of the desert, the mountainous second half climbs and descends through a lush alpine environment.

-There are approximately 28 miles of trails, 4 miles of desert washes without roads or trails, and 18 miles of jeep roads.
+The 50 mile race has approximately 28 miles of trails, 4 miles of desert washes without roads or trails, and 18 miles of jeep roads.
 All but 4 miles of the course is contained within the state parks.
 The course is marked well and the aid stations, spaced 4 to 8 miles apart, are run by veteran ultrarunners.

 In referring to his love for the Lost Boys 50 mile Endurance Run, course record holder Ben Hian said: "I am so excited this race is coming back.
 There is something primitive about running from the desert to the mountains."